mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I did some more authentication with Passport in Node.Js and I start to learn how to use Redux with React.Js!

 **Thoughts:** Many projects, and no time!

+### Round 1 Day 17: August 13, 2017

+**Today's Progress**: I spent the day fighting with geotiff files in colorspace gray that I want to render in a browser as png or whatever!

+**Thoughts:** last time working with geotiff